evan-brass/regex-html/README.md

 ## Conclusion
 Congratulations!
 You just built a recursive descent parser for a simplified version of HTML!
-The moral of this story is that parsing non-regular languages is pretty small step once you understand regular languages.
+The moral of this story is that parsing non-regular languages is a pretty small step once you understand regular languages.
+The first time I heard "You can't parse HTML with regular expressions" I thought I must need some completely different thing, so I thought I'd write this for people like my former self.

 We did simplify HTML a lot to make our parser easier though.
-To be complete you'd need to handle `<!Doctypes >`, SVG, escape sequences, attributes that aren't surrounded with quotation marks, and you'd probably want your browser to handle websites that relied on bugs in previous HTML parsers or websites that just have broken HTML in a graceful way.
-You'd probably also want to provide helpful error messages
+To be complete you'd need to handle `<!doctypes >`, SVG, escape sequences, attributes that aren't surrounded with quotation marks, and you'd probably want your browser to handle websites in a graceful way that relied on bugs in previous HTML parsers or websites that just have broken HTML.
+You'd probably also want to provide helpful error messages.

-The moral of the story is that building parsers isn't too hard, and just because you can't parse HTML with a *single* regular expression, that doesn't mean you can't use regular expressions in your parser.

 ---